scm4j/scm4j-vcs-git/README.md

   - `PK_VCS_TEST_GITHUB_PASS` environment var or JVM var is used as user password for access to Github
   - New Test Repository is created before each test and deletes automatically after each test
 - To execute tests just run GitVCSTest class as JUnit test.
 Tests from VCSAbstractTest class will be executed.
 See  [pk-vcs-test](https://github.com/ProjectKaiser/pk-vcs-test) for details
 - NOTE: Github has some latency for exposing results of previously executed operations.
 For example if create a new branch and immediately check branches list then Github could return old branches list.
-Need to wait a couple of second to get new list.
-So if a test failed then try to execute it again.
+2 seconds awaiting is added for testing.
+Also if a test failed then try to execute it again.

 # Limitations
 - Commit messages can not be attached to branch create and delete operations because Git does not exposes these operations as separate commits